clnsmth/spinneret/README.md

 ## License

-`spinneret` was created by Colin Smith.
-It is licensed under the terms of the MIT license.
+`spinneret` is licensed under the terms of the MIT license.